AlrightErin27/erinvb-portfolio-2024/src/Components/Games/Numerix/README.md

 - React.js for a component-based structure and state management.
 - JavaScript (ES6+) for game logic, including moves, merges, score tracking, and game-over detection.
 - CSS for a custom, paper-texture-inspired aesthetic.
+- MongoDB for storing and retrieving player high scores.
+- Axios for making HTTP requests to interact with the backend API.

 ### Techniques:

 - Dynamic tile generation and movement logic.
-- State management for tracking the game board, score, and help menu visibility.
+- State management for tracking the game board, score, and modal visibility.
+- RESTful API integration for saving and fetching high scores from MongoDB.
 - Responsive design to ensure a consistent experience across devices and screen sizes.
+- Modals for improved user experience, including instructions, game over, and top scores.
+- Error handling and validation for saving scores to ensure data integrity.

 ---